devonsolutions/Web-Scraper/README.md

 This is a web scraper for Stanislaus State's Document Migration and Document Accessibilty Audit.
 It accesses Stan State web pages and documents Drupal 7, Drupal 10, and SharePoint files in an Excel spreadsheet.

+## To-Do

+1. Pull Access Request and HTML Statements out of current functions, into its own function (maybe look into Singleton pattern)

 ## Sources